-Although class action isn’t always the best way to get the results one wants, when called for, the Rottenstein Law Group can and will seek to form a class and take action.
+Although class action often isn’t the best way to get compensation for victims of mass torts, when called for, the Rottenstein Law Group can and will seek to form a class and take action.

-Whenever the behavior of a common entity (a corporation, for instance) has a negative impact on a large number of persons (the users of the corporation’s products or services perhaps), one option for seeking redress is for the victims to form a class and bring a class action.
+Whenever the behavior of a common entity (a corporation, for instance) has a negative impact on a large number of persons (the users of the corporation’s products or services, say), one option for seeking redress is for the victims to form a class and bring a class action.
 But class action isn’t always in victims’ best interest.
-Joining a class might mean giving up potential individual compensation for one’s harms.
+Joining a class might mean giving up potential individual compensation for one’s own harms.

-Still, sometimes class action can achieve what the victims want.
-RLG recommends that anyone considering legal action consult with an independent lawyer (one who is not planning a class action) about the advantages of bringing an individual action over joining a class action.
+That said, sometimes class action can achieve what the victims want.
+RLG therefore recommends that anyone considering legal action consult with an independent lawyer (one who is not planning a class action) about the advantages of bringing an individual action over joining a class action.